Important things to know if you are attending the Florence County Fair

 Additional Costs to Participate?

 Once you are at the fair, most of the entertainment and activities are free to watch and participate in.
-The complete schedule of events takes almost 2 entire pages of this newsletter!
-Out of all those activities, there are only three which require an additional entry fee for you to participate in—the Mud Bog, the Speed Horse Show, and the Classic Car and Motorcycle Show.
+Out of all those activities, there are only three which require an additional entry fee for you to participate in—the Mud Bog, the Classic Car and Motorcycle Show, and the ATV/UTV games.
 These events are free for the general public to watch, so the only additional costs are the entry fees for the events.

 All of our music, old-fashioned kids games, kids Coin Scramble*, exhibits, Magic Show and Air-Powered Rocket Workshop, horse pull, Grandma’s Garden, cricket spitting contest, plus many MANY more activities are all free to attend and participate in.